 When targeting a certain industry, sector ETFs are a great way to gain instant exposure without having to corner the market in related stocks or battle the price of an index basket.
-So if you are looking to target the industrials sector in your investing strategy, an industrial ETF may be a great fit for your portfolio.
+So, if you are looking to target the industrials sector in your investing strategy, an industrial ETF may be a great fit for your portfolio.

-The industrials sector usually includes companies involved in such industries like (but not limited to) engineering, heavy machines, parts manufacturing, construction, electrical equipment, aerospace and defense and general manufacturing.
+The industrials sector usually includes companies involved in such industries like (but not limited to) engineering, heavy machines, parts manufacturing, construction, electrical equipment, aerospace and defense, and general manufacturing.
 The companies can even be involved with cross sectors such as technology, utilities and even consumer discretionary.

 And more good news, there is a decent amount of industrials ETFs to select including foreign, leveraged and inverse funds.
 At the moment, there are several industrials ETFs and as more become available, I will update this list.
 Also, if any are delisted, I will remove them from the list as well.
 So check back often.
 In the meantime, here is your current list of industrial ETFs.